GrayKS3248/condynsate/README.md

 git pull
 ```

 Do not worry, this will not overwrite any of your own work.
-If you see any errors or warnings, post a note to [Piazza](https://piazza.com/) and course staff will help resolve them.

 #### 3 Start a Jupyter Notebook in Windows